ArcadeRenegade/SidebarDiagnostics/README.md

 A simple sidebar for Windows desktop that displays hardware diagnostic information.

+Features:
-Monitors CPU, RAM, GPU, drives and network.
+* Monitors CPU, RAM, GPU, network, and virtual drives.
-Allows lots of customization.
+* Allows for lots of customization.
-Allows alerts for various values.
+* Allows alerts for various values.
-Has a clock too.
+* Clock

 Written in C# .NET WPF.
 Works in Windows 10.